 As the business owner, your presence and push can make a big difference in the success of your loyalty program’s adoption.
 You can distinguish yourself from the pack by continuing to ensure that your company communicates with customers after they join the program, so that they aren’t ignored and forgotten.
 Most companies fail at this part of the process.
 One study found that a mind-boggling 85% of customers who signed up for loyalty programs heard nothing at all from the company about their participation after joining the program!

 To buck that trend, stay on your customers’ radar screens to let them know you appreciate their loyalty.
 Keep them abreast of new opportunities to earn loyalty points, and seek their feedback on your program.
 You can use Womply reputation management software as one way for customers to offer you honest, anonymous feedback via text.
 You can put the feedback number anywhere that customers will see it, from your website to tabletops or near checkout desks.
-Request a demo to learn more about how to leverage Womply solutions for your business
+Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!